Ad platforms & networks

 Widespread adoption of campaign-level negative keywords are a good thing for everyone involved.
 Marketers can ensure better alignment with brand and audience preferences, and consumers are less likely to see ads for products/services that aren’t available or relevant to them.

-Campaign-level negative keywords also compliment placement exclusions, which can help marketers fine-tune campaign performance and decide where their ads are/aren’t shown - something that was previously in the hands of Google’s automation for the most part.
+Campaign-level negative keywords also compliment placement exclusions, which can help marketers fine-tune campaign performance and decide where their ads are/aren’t shown—something that was previously in the hands of Google’s automation for the most part.

-It’s a big step in the right direction from Google, who have previously been hesitant to give marketers more granular control over their Performance Max campaigns.
+These changes are a big step in the right direction from Google, who have previously been hesitant to give marketers more granular control over their Performance Max campaigns.

 Why did this take so long?